j-fu/PlutoVista.jl/README.md

-Incubator for a plot library for Pluto notebooks based on HTML5 Canvas and [vtk.js](https://kitware.github.io/vtk-js/index.html)
+Incubator for a plot library for Pluto notebooks based on [plotly.js](https://plotly.com/javascript/) for 1D data and [vtk.js](https://kitware.github.io/vtk-js/index.html) (thus using WebGL)  for 2/3D data.

 This uses the Pluto [💁 API to make objects available inside JS](https://github.com/fonsp/Pluto.jl/pull/1124) to pass plot data from Julia to HTML5.